Ocean heat content

 Justification for indicator selection

 The World Ocean is the dominant component of the Earth’s heat balance.
 Oceans cover roughly 72 % of the planet’s surface, and water has a heat uptake capacity that is around 20 times greater than that of the atmosphere.
-About 90 % of the total warming caused by climate change is manifested in increased global heat content.
-Hence, a precise estimate of Ocean Heat Content (OHC) is essential for understanding the role of oceans in past climate change, and for assessing future climate change.
+Most of the total warming caused by climate change is manifested in increased ocean heat content (OHC).
+Hence, a precise estimate of OHC is essential for understanding the role of oceans in past climate change, and for assessing future climate change.
 OHC is defined as the integrated temperature change times the density of sea water, times specific heat capacity from the surface down to the deep ocean.
-Estimates of it are made based on temperature measurements or on reanalyses made using a combination of models and observations.
+In other words, OHC is an anomaly calculated in comparison to a reference period.
+OHC is estimated based on temperature measurements or on reanalyses using a combination of models and observations.

 Indicator definition